Certification Program & Awards – Overview

 Any fleet may break out a specific unit of operations within the fleet and seek certification for just that set of operations.
 In other words, you can partition your fleet and have only part of the fleet analyzed, such as separating on‐road versus off‐road vehicles, or area‐confined operations.
 For example, a municipality or county could include just refuse, police or parks & recreation department’s vehicles in the review.
 It could also include just the delivery trucks or tractor trailers if part of a distribution business.
 Please contact Jonathan Overly with any questions.

-- Annual deadline for submitting data to TCF: March 1, each year
+- Annual deadline for submitting data to TCF: June 15

-- Where to submit: Send data via email to firstname.lastname@example.org
+- Where to submit: Send data via email to jonathan[at]etcleanfuels.org

 - When will fleets be notified?
-Fleets will be notified of the results from their analysis by April 20 each year, in advance of the awards ceremony.
+Fleets will be notified of the results from their analysis within a month of their supplying the needed information.

 - Where will the awards be provided?
 We are partnering with the Tennessee Department of Environment and Conservation and their Sustainable Transportation Awards Forum (click to visit) for the awards ceremony.

 - What does it cost to get our fleet analyzed and potentially certified?
-Any fleet that is a dues‐paying member in either the East or Middle‐West Tennessee Clean Fuels Coalition at the Silver level ($1,000) level or higher can have their fleet data analyzed at no cost.
-Fleets that are not members in either coalition may have their fleet’s data analyzed for a fee of $249.
+Any fleet that is a dues‐paying member in Tennessee Clean Fuels at the Silver level ($1,000) level or higher can have their fleet data analyzed at no cost.
+Fleets that are not members at the Silver level or above may have their fleet’s data analyzed for a fee of $249.
 This fee covers our time to review and analyze your fleet’s data, get additional information as needed from you, and assist you in making plans to achieve at least One-star (or greater) certification as necessary.

 NOTE: TNCleanFuels is considering adding calculations for criteria pollutants of concern in Tennessee in an expansion of the TGF Program in a future year.
 Additionally, there may be future modifications of the scoring system to better assess fleet actions and their benefits to communities across Tennessee.